 The area of study you focus on while pursuing your degree is often referred to as your major.
 Majors consist of a group of core classes as well as any additional requirements determined by your degree program.
 Sometimes called a "major concentration," a major is paired with your degree when you graduate to give future employers and/or graduate programs an idea of what you studied, your level of knowledge in a particular area, and what kinds of skills you may bring to the workplace.
 For example, you may major in business and get a Bachelor of Business Administration (BBA) degree, or you may opt to major in nursing or healthcare administration for your Bachelor of Science (BS) degree.2

 Often colleges and universities will offer specializations (sometimes called concentrations) within a specific major and degree program in order to allow students to focus their course of study even further.
-For example, someone who wants to work in cyber security may choose to pursue a BS in Information Technology with a specialization in digital investigations.
+For example, someone who wants to work in cyber security may choose to pursue a BS in Information Technology with a concentration in digital investigations.

 In some cases a degree specialization can allow you to keep your focus broad enough to cover numerous career path options while still getting a little extra experience in a particular field.
 If you are interested in accounting, for instance, but want to give yourself the option of pursuing a variety of business-related positions, you may choose a Bachelor of Business Administration (BBA) with a specialization in accounting rather than a Bachelor of Accounting or a Bachelor of Science in Accounting degree.